 MathML has no element that corresponds to the XHTML anchor element a.
 In XHTML, anchors are used both to make links, and to provide locations to which a link can be made.
-MathML, as an XML application, defines links by the use of the mechanism described in the W3C Candidate Recommendation "XML Linking Language" [XLink].
-The reader is cautioned that at the time of this writing, XLink is not yet a Recommendation, and is therefore subject to future revision.
-Since the MathML linking mechanism is defined in terms of the XML linking specification, the same proviso holds for it as well.
+MathML, as an XML application, defines links by the use of the mechanism described in the W3C Recommendation "XML Linking Language" [XLink].